Click on the following for more information about our AAHRPP visit:

 The PI is also ultimately responsible for proper conduct of the study and fulfillment of related obligations, including specifically:

 Tufts Medical Center and Tufts University are committed to the continuing education of persons engaged in human subject research at the institutions to ensure that high quality research is conducted with integrity.
-As a result, the institutions require that all IRB members and office staff must receive formal training in the protection of human subjects.
+As a result, the institutions require that all researchers involved in human subjects research must receive formal training in the protection of human subjects.

-The Collaborative Institutional Training Initiative (CITI) program is the option for the required education.
-IRB members and staff must complete mandatory training via the CITI program and must undergo continuing education.
+The Collaborative Institutional Training Initiative (CITI) program is the option for the required education at both institutions.
+Investigators and research team members conducting human subject research must complete mandatory training via the CITI program prior to beginning any human subjects research and must undergo continuing education.

 It is the PI’s responsibility to keep evidence of this certification on file for each member of the research team.
 Please refer to the IRB website for more information on this continuing education.